Complete Battle Belt Setup Guide: How to Set Up Your Battle Belt

 • Water bottles

-The belt is constructed using stainless steel set screws and not pins like other cheap battle belts.
-It is the perfect size for an avid sportsmen, the Titan EDC belt sits at 1 and a half inches and can fit up to a 50 inch waist.
+The belt is constructed using stainless steel set screws designed with resilience in mind.
+The Titan EDC belt is the perfect size for an avid sportsman and sits at 1 and a half inches and can fit up to a 50-inch waist.

-Step up your game today with a Nexbelt Titan BD Black PreciseFit™ EDC Belt and see what you’ve been missing.
+Step up your game today with a Nexbelt Titan BD Black PreciseFit™ EDC Belt and see what you've been missing in your war belt setup.

-Nexbelt has you covered: these battle belts have been voted the best in the industry by users.
+Want to learn more about our tactical belts?
+Nexbelt has you covered.
+These battle belts have been voted the best in the industry by users.
 Check out this review of the Nexbelt EDC Titan Black Nylon Gun Tactical Ratchet Belt:

 “The Nextbelt EDC Titan Black is a nylon tactical belt that utilizes the traditional ratcheting buckle mechanism most gun owners have possibly used in the past.
 The gun belt is designed for up to a 50-inch waist but is easily adjusted for people with lower waist sizes.